rinnocente/qe-full-6.0-with-thermo-pw/README.md

 in this way you will be inside the container as user ```qe```.

 ### Also remote access via **ssh** :
-If you want to access directly the container from outside your machine or you want to share the container with collaborators, then you have to start it in background with a running **sshd** .
+If you want to run X apps, access directly the container from outside your machine or you want to share the container with collaborators, then you have to start it in background with a running **sshd** .

 You can run the container in background  with **sshd** typing :
 ```